MilesatAshvantAnand/VEX-Auton-20123A/README.md

 **Odometry = tracking position + heading using wheel movement data.
 It gives live robot coordinates for precision autonomous control.**

-If you want, I can walk you through **coding a basic odometry system** for VEX V5.
-Just ask! 😊

 ## Our approach